TreeKat71/30DaysOfAirflow/day12_ssh_oper/README.md

         ssh_conn_id='conn_id', # some magic
         command='cat sample.txt', # command run on remote server
         dag=dag)

+or
+t1 = SSHOperator(
+        task_id='task_name',
+        ssh_hook='hook', # some magic
+        command='cat sample.txt', # command run on remote server
+        dag=dag)
 ```

 What's Next
 ------------
-Right now, you can access remote server without password, but it is not an ideal way to handle this.
+Right now, you can access remote server without password, but it is not an ideal way to handle it in airflow.

 In the next two sections, I will introduce how to use **Hook**/**Connection** to make your code more flexible and clear.